Many online resources guide you through the mobile home buying process. But what about help with deciding whether to rent vs. buy a home?

 For the broadest selection possible, you can’t go wrong considering both site-built homes and manufactured homes.
 Both can offer you the location, lifestyle, and investment peace of mind you seek.

-Take a closer look at manufactured homes, however, if you’re giving extra weight to factors such as cost, maintenance, and time.
+Take a closer look at manufactured homes vs site-built homes, however, if you’re giving extra weight to factors such as cost, maintenance, and time.

 Building homes in controlled environments — closely supervised and protected against inclement weather — can help achieve a level of quality and reliability other methods simply can’t.
 This is bad news for people who like to tinker around the house, but good news for everyone else.

 Thinking about building a home?
-Construction time for manufactured housing is notably faster than building on site.
+Construction time for mobile and manufactured homes is very efficient, notably faster than building on site.
 Manufactured homes can be completed in as little as two months.
 Site-built homes, meanwhile, can take six months or longer.

 The Rent vs. Buy Decision is Yours — MHVillage Can Help!